 In February 2007, the Board authorized Metropolitan's membership in the California Climate Action Registry, a nonprofit voluntary registry for greenhouse gas emissions that was established by the Legislature in 2000.
 Metropolitan began annual reporting of its certified baseline greenhouse gas inventory, or carbon footprint, in calendar year 2005 to the California Climate Action Registry.
 In calendar year 2010, Metropolitan's emissions reporting transitioned from the California Climate Action Registry to The Climate Registry, a nonprofit North American emission registry.
 Metropolitan also reports required emissions data to the California Air Resources Board ("CARB") under mandatory reporting regulations adopted pursuant to AB 32, California's Global Warming Solutions Act.
 On December 16, 2010, CARB adopted a regulation for a California cap on greenhouse gas emissions under AB 32, and after additional workshops, public comment and further consideration, approved the regulation on October 20, 2011, with compliance deferred to 2013.
 Under the regulation, Metropolitan is regulated as an importer of energy and is required to purchase allowances to cover any greenhouse gas emissions associated with its supplemental imported energy.
 Metropolitan did not incur cap and trade allowance obligations in 2013.
-The need for supplemental imported energy and resulting However, Metropolitan will incur an obligation in 2014 and possibly in later years.
-As of October 2014, Metropolitan has spent approximately \$3.3 million on cap and trade compliance instruments, such as allowances for 2014, if any, cannot be determined at this time. and offsets.
+However, Metropolitan willdid incur an obligation in 2014 and possibly in later years.2014.
+As of October December 31, 2014, Metropolitan has spent approximately \$3.3 million on cap and trade compliance instruments, such as allowances and offsets.

-Document comparison by Workshare Compare on Wednesday, November 12, 2014 4:24:12 PM
+Document comparison by Workshare Compare on Wednesday, March 04, 2015 11:21:11 AM

 Input:

-Document 1 ID file://S:\FINANCE FOLDERS\Appendix A\Prior Deal App.
-A Documents\Appendix A-043014.doc

-Description Appendix A-043014

-Document 2 ID file://S:\FINANCE FOLDERS\Appendix A\Appendix A-110614.doc
+Document 1 ID file://S:\FINANCE FOLDERS\Appendix A\Appendix A-110614.doc

 Description Appendix A-110614

+Document 2 ID file://S:\FINANCE FOLDERS\Appendix A\Apendix A 022615.doc

+Description Apendix A 022615

 Rendering set Standard